Patio Covers, Pergolas, and Arbors FAQ

 How much value does a covered patio add to your home?

-A covered patio brings comfort and lifestyle value to you and your family, and it also adds monetary value to your home.
+A patio installation brings comfort and lifestyle value to you and your family, and it also adds monetary value to your home.
 According to a recent HomeLight survey of top real estate experts, covered patios bring an average of 109% return on investment in added value.

 That means if you invest $3,000 in a covered patio, you can expect to see about a $3,270 increase in your home value.
 Of course this is a general average, and your return on investment may vary depending on numerous factors.